MathuxNY-73/leetcode/README.md

 - [X] Looked at the hints.
 Code a second solution.
 - [X] Submit second solution.
 Got correct
 - [X] Problem solved

+### Add Binary
+The goal is to implement a function that performs the sum of two binary numbers passed as strings.
+I solved this problem using the C++ language.
+[Problem link](https://leetcode.com/problems/add-binary/description/)
+As of September 16<sup>th</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit solution.
+Got correct
+- [X] Problem solved